Aging & Health A to Z

-When the causes of delirium are not clear, the healthcare professional must take a complete history and physical exam.
-The history will include a review of all drugs being taken, including over-the-counter medications and herbal remedies.
+When the causes of delirium are not clear, the healthcare provider must take a complete history and physical exam.
+The history will include a review of all medications being taken, including over-the-counter medications and herbal remedies.
 Blood tests and other studies may also be appropriate (see below).

 The following tests may be used by healthcare professionals to diagnose delirium:

 - Neurological exam, including tests of feeling (sensation), thinking (cognitive function), and motor function